 Great strategies deserve organizations built to carry them.

 A strategy only matters if your organization can deliver it.
-We work with leadership teams on the things that decide whether a plan sticks: how you're structured, how you decide, how you manage change, how you work together.
-When those line up, the plan becomes how the place actually runs.
-Not a binder on a shelf.
+We work with leadership teams on what decides whether the work actually takes hold: how you're structured, how you decide, how you navigate change, how you partner together.
+When those line up, your strategy shows up in how your people and processes operate every day.

 The strategy is rarely the problem.
 The organization is.

 Most plans don't fail because the thinking was wrong.
 They fail because the structure, the decision rights, the culture, and the capacity weren't ready to carry them.
-Here's what leaders tell us changes once structure and strategy line up.
+We help leaders have the honest conversations about what's getting in the way, and then do something about it, together.
+When structure and strategy line up:

 - Priorities move forward without you pushing every one of them.